lorenzo-stoakes/linux-vm-notes/fundamentals.md

   keeping a set of mappings for recently accessed memory.
 Since programs often access the same memory over and over again, this results in a significant speedup.

-* I'll get into more detail about the TLB and what the kernel code does with it in a later section.

 [virtual-memory]:https://en.wikipedia.org/wiki/Virtual_memory
 [mmu]:https://en.wikipedia.org/wiki/Memory_management_unit